Black Devon: Disappearance

 In June 1952 the last two miles of the Black Devon disappeared into old coal mine workings.
 These eventually filled with a mixture of fresh and salt water, the river being tidal at the point where the collapse into the mine workings occurred.

 Wetland scheme

 Coal mining over a long period of time, from probably at least three collieries working different strata, had caused significant subsidence around the lower reaches of the Black Devon and its confluence with the River Forth.
 There was also concern about the effects of rising sea levels generally.
 The area between the west bank of the Black Devon and the Forth had subsided considerably and had been useful for landfill, however modern environmental considerations meant that this had to cease.
 Accordingly, a scheme was devised to create a wetland area.
+The Royal Society for the Protection of Birds operates the wetland as a nature reserve, part of its Inner Forth conservation project.

 Gartmorn Dam

 Gartmorn Dam is a reservoir which was initially designed and built in 1712 by George Sorocold for John Erskine, Earl of Mar (1675–1732), and later upgraded several times by others, to provide water power for the pumps which drained his collieries in Alloa.
 Gartmorn Dam does not lie on the Black Devon, but is fed from it by a lade originating at a weir in the Black Devon just above Forestmill.
 Today Gartmorn Dam is used for leisure activities.
 The weir and lade remain in good condition.
 In 2013, Scottish Water spent £440,000 to maintain the dam headwall and improve emergency water level reduction systems.